Rockies vs Mets Prediction — AI Finds CAN'T MISS MLB Lines & Props (May 30)

 Colorado vs. New York Mets Prediction (AI)

-Remi, our AI sports genius, has been pouring over millions of data from every facet between the Rockies and Mets and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over millions of data from every past game between the Rockies and Mets and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the linear correlation of emphasis emotional bettors often put on New York Mets’s strength factors between a Rockies team going up against a possibly unhealthy Mets team.
-It appears the true game analytics might reflect a slight lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most focused on the trending emphasis human bettors regularly put on coaching factors between a Rockies team going up against a possibly strong Mets team.
+In reality, the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.